 In Prehispanic Andean society, complex societies were characterized by an elaborate hierarchy of social and political units that were bound together by rules of redistribution.
 The minimal socioeconomic group was the household (Stanish 1992: 16-28).
 Households were divided and grouped into ayllu.
 The ayllu is difficult to define, but most definitions characterize it as a landholding social unit defined by fictive or consanguine kinship.
 A number of ayllu composed a moiety, or saya.
 Ideally, there were two saya, an upper one called Hanansaya (or alasaya), and a lower one called Hurinsaya (or maasaya).
 This division is an expression of the widespread Andean principle of duality.
-The head of each saya in Titicaca Basin society is referred to as the cacique in sixteenth-century texts.
+The head of each saya in Titicaca Basin society is referred to as the cacique in sixteenthcentury texts.
 The cacique of the upper moiety represents the highest political authority in these contexts.
-In even more complex political organizations, one upper moiety represents the highest political authority.
+In even more complex political organizations, one upper moiety emerges as paramount among several others.
+In this latter case, the head of the paramount upper moiety represents the highest political authority.